-Tonight is the anniversary of one of the most shocking moments in queer American history.
+Today marks the 40th anniversary of one of the most shocking moments in queer American history.
 On the night of Nov.
-27, 1978, Dan White murdered Harvey Milk and George Moscone.
-White, disgruntled over opposition from Milk and Moscone, killed both men and was eventually given a light sentence.
+27, 1978, Dan White murdered San Francisco City Supervisor Harvey Milk and Mayor George Moscone.
+White, another city supervisor, disgruntled over opposition from Milk and Moscone, killed both men and was eventually given a light sentence.
 The Harvey Milk assassination and White’s lenient sentencing touched off riots.

 Who was Dan White?